 We flew in to Da Nang International Airport from Hanoi and arranged for private transfer to our hotel in Hoi An.
 It’s about 45 minutes by car from Da Nang to Hoi An.
 Assuming you’ll be arriving via Da Nang as well, then you can get to Hoi An either by by car, taxi, or bus.

 BY PRIVATE TRANSFER: We arrived in Da Nang at night so we arranged for a private transfer through our hotel.
 We paid VND 300,000 each way.
 If you can, then I suggest making similar arrangements with your hotel.
-Otherwise, you can book a private transfer through Kkday.
+Another option is to book a private transfer through Klook.
+They offer two transfer options – for passengers arriving during normal hours (5AM-10PM), and for people getting in during off-hours (10PM-5AM).

 BY TAXI: Based on my research, it should cost you anywhere between VND 300,000-400,000 to get to Hoi An from Da Nang Airport via taxi.
 Going by taxi is fine, but you’ll probably pay less if you arrange for a private transfer through your hotel.